robots4life/luscious-lucia/README.md

 				}
 			});

-			// let's return the created user back to the sign up page return { user };
+			// let's return the created user back to the sign up page for now return { user };
 		} catch (e) {
 			console.log(e);